AdobeDocs/experience-platform.sv-SE/help/destinations/catalog/adobe/experience-cloud-audiences.md

 <!--

-Note: briefly talk about when to share segments to these destinations using the existing destination cards and when to share using the new Experience Cloud Audiences destination.
+Note: briefly talk about when to share audiences to these destinations using the existing destination cards and when to share using the new Experience Cloud Audiences destination.

 -->